Remove Search Alpha malware from Mac

 Is Search Alpha a virus?

 Search Alpha is a fraudulent search engine that is classified as a browser hijacker.
-The latter, in turn, are classified as viruses aimed to modify browser settings, collect user data, or redirect them to third-party websites.
+The latter, in turn, are classified as malware aimed to modify browser settings, collect user data, or redirect them to third-party websites.

 Your email address will not be published.
 Required fields are markedmarked